qweliant/2b/README.md

 - [ ] Implement the search functionality
 - [ ] Implement views
 - [ ] Fix a lot of bugs
+- [ ] E2E Encryption
+- [ ] Sync Support
+- [ ] Local AI support (using LM Studio)
 - [ ] Cleanup the codebase
 - [ ] Features like bubble menus, icons, table of contents, and more.
 - [ ] Calendar view

 ## Usage
-Make sure you have the dependencies installed for the Go backend and the frontend - which uses pnpm.
+Ensure you have the dependencies installed for the Go backend and the frontend - which uses pnpm.

 Run `wails dev` to start the application in development mode.